Giant rigs drilled to record depths in Oklahoma in the 1970s.

 The Parker rigs tested nuclear bombs.
 A separate government program used down-hole nuclear devices in New Mexico and Colorado as part of a wider set of experiments.

-The program, which included Project Gasbuggy for increasing petroleum production from shale, was established by the Atomic Energy Commission in 1957 to explore peaceful, constructive uses of nuclear explosive devices.
-Read more in “Gasbuggy” tests Nuclear Fracking.
+The experimental nuclear well fracturing program, which included Project Gasbuggy for increasing petroleum production from shale, was established by the Atomic Energy Commission in 1957.
+It was part of a wider effort to explore peaceful, constructive uses of nuclear explosive devices.
+Learn more in Project Gasbuggy tests Nuclear “Fracking.”

-Among the deepest wells in the world have been the “Kola Superdeep Borehole,” a 1989 experimental well drilled the Soviet Union.
+Back in the real world, among the deepest wells ever was the “Kola Superdeep Borehole,” a 1989 experimental well drilled the Soviet Union.
 It reached 40,230 feet deep.
 In 2008, an oil well was drilled to 40,318 feet in Qatar.
-In 2011, a 40,502-foot well was drilled offshore of the Russian island of Sakhalin.
+A 40,502-foot well was drilled offshore of the Russian island of Sakhalinn in 2011.